cwcontur/Gnocchi-Modpack/docs/Mods/Server Specific.md

 ---

+## Radon

+Radon is an Unofficial Fork of CaffeineMC's "Phosphor", made to work with Forge Mod Loader.

+Phosphor is a *Minecraft* mod which works to optimize one of game's most inefficient areas-- the lighting engine.
+It works on both the client and server, and can be installed on servers without requiring clients to also have the mod.
+With Phosphor, the amount of time the game takes to generate chunks can be halved for some dimensions, and frame stuttering experienced while traversing the world can be significantly reduced.
+It's a no-compromises solution for improving performance either in single-player or large multi-player servers, and changes no features or behaviors of the vanilla game.

+---

 ## Starlight

 Starlight is a Forge mod for rewriting the light engine to fix lighting performance and lighting errors.